PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 When a shiny is found, the program will save a video of the encounter.

+## Encounter Type Recommendations:

+By default, the program is configured to randomly target everything.
+Here are some recommendations if you are trying to hunt something specific.

+**Grass (Random) Encounters:**

+- Mark Priority: `Exclamation Marks Only (Ignore Question Marks)`
+- Trigger Method: `Circle 3 times, then whistle 3 times.`

+**Overworld Encounters (non-fleeing):**

+- Mark Priority: `Question Marks Only (Ignore Exclamation Marks)`
+- Trigger Method: `Whistle 3 times, then circle once.` or `Circle 3 times, then whistle 3 times.`

+**Overworld Encounters (fleeing):**

+Example: Ralts - reacts with exclamation mark, then flees.
+- Mark Priority: `Prioritize Exclamation Marks`
+- Trigger Method: `Whistle 3 times, then circle once.`

+**Overworld Encounters (non-reacting):**

+Example: Hattrem - walks up to you, but never reacts with a mark.

+- Mark Priority: (doesn't matter since they don't react)
+- Trigger Method: `Circle 3 times, then whistle 3 times.`

+**Sinistea (Old Cemetery):**

+- Mark Priority: `No Preference`
+- Trigger Method: `Circle 3 times, then whistle 3 times.`

+**Notes:**

+Trigger Methods `Whistle Only` and `Circle Only` are generally not recommended.
+Though the options are there if you want to experiment.
+- `Whistle Only` will get stuck in a large grassy area if there are no Pokémon near you.
+- `Whistle Only` combined with `Exclamation Marks Only (Ignore Question Marks)` will get stuck if the Pokémon walk up to you, but don't attack.
+- `Circle Only` will get stuck if you manage to get just outside of the grassy area.
+Normally, whistling will trigger a mark reaction to pull you back to the grass.

 ## Options:

 This program uses [`TOLERATE_SYSTEM_UPDATE_MENU_FAST`](../Appendix/GlobalSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.